areebsatti-official/sonar-rock-vs-mine-prediction/README.md

 # Sonar Rock vs Mine Prediction using Machine Learning

-This project builds a Machine Learning model to classify sonar signals as either **Rock** or **Mine**.
-The model analyzes sonar signal patterns and predicts the type of object detected underwater.
+This project builds a machine learning model that predicts whether an object detected by SONAR is a **Rock** or a **Mine**.

-The project demonstrates the complete machine learning workflow including:

-- Data preprocessing
-- Model training
-- Model evaluation
-- Prediction system
+The model analyzes sonar signal patterns and classifies underwater objects using **Logistic Regression**.

 ---

-# Project Overview
+## Problem Statement

-Sonar (Sound Navigation and Ranging) is used to detect underwater objects.
-The signals reflected from objects can be analyzed to determine whether the object is a **rock** or a **mine**.
+SONAR (Sound Navigation and Ranging) systems are used to detect underwater objects.
+When sound waves hit an object, they bounce back and create signal patterns.

-This project uses a Machine Learning model to analyze sonar signal frequencies and classify the object type.
+By analyzing these signals, machine learning can determine whether the object is:

+- Rock
+- Mine

 ---

-# Dataset Information
+## Dataset

-The dataset used in this project is the **Sonar Dataset**.
+The dataset used in this project is the **Sonar Dataset from the UCI Machine Learning Repository**.

-Dataset Characteristics:
+Dataset details:

+- Instances: 208
-- Total Features: 60
+- Features: 60 numerical attributes
-- Feature Type: Numerical
-- Target Classes:
+- Target classes:
   - R → Rock
   - M → Mine

-Each record represents sonar signal readings bounced off an object.
+Each row represents sonar signal strength measurements reflected from objects.

 ---

-# Technologies Used
+## Technologies Used

 - Python
 - NumPy
 - Pandas
 - Scikit-learn
+- Jupyter Notebook
 - Google Colab
-- Machine Learning

 ---

-# Machine Learning Algorithm
+## Machine Learning Model

-The model uses **Logistic Regression** for classification.
+Algorithm used:

-Why Logistic Regression?
+Logistic Regression

-- Efficient for binary classification
-- Fast training time
-- Good baseline model for classification problems
+This algorithm is suitable for binary classification problems and provides efficient performance for structured numerical datasets.

 ---

-# Project Workflow
+## Project Workflow

-The project follows the standard machine learning pipeline:

-1. Importing required libraries
+1. Import required libraries
-2. Loading dataset
+2. Load dataset
-3. Data exploration and analysis
+3. Data exploration
 4. Data preprocessing
-5. Splitting training and testing data
-6. Training the machine learning model
-7. Evaluating model performance
+5. Train-test split
+6. Model training
+7. Model evaluation
-8. Building a predictive system
+8. Prediction system

 ---

-# Project Structure
+## Project Structure

 ```
-sonar-rock-vs-mine/
+sonar-rock-vs-mine-prediction
 │
-├── dataset/
+├── dataset
 │   └── sonar_dataset.csv
 │
-├── model/
+├── model
 │   └── sonar_model.pkl
 │
-├── notebook/
+├── notebook
-│   └── sonar_model_training.ipynb
+│   └── sonar_rock_vs_mine.ipynb
 │
-├── src/
+├── src
 │   └── sonar_rock_vs_mine.py
 │
 ├── requirements.txt